 Assignments are due at the beginning of the class on the due date listed.
-Late assignments are penalized 10% if submitted late on the due date, then 20% for each successive day until a solution is posted, and will not be accepted thereafter.
+Late assignments are penalized 10% if submitted late on the due date, then 20% for each succeeding day until solutions are posted, and will not be accepted thereafter.